-Sociocultural impacts are qualitative in nature, and thus the emphasis of these sections is on identifying potential threats and opportunities rather than on quantifying impacts.
-Sociocultural impacts however remain an important element of the proposed action's impact and have attracted much public attention and comment.
-The significance of sociocultural impacts are assessed based on the relative magnitude and nature of the proposed action under consideration.
+Sociocultural impacts are largely qualitative in nature, and the emphasis of most of these sections is less on predicting quantifiable impacts than on identifying potential threats and opportunities.
+However, they remain an important element of the proposed action's impact and have attracted much public attention and comment.
+To the extent their significance can be assessed, it is primarily based on the relative magnitude and nature of the proposed action under consideration.